 3. Install the Water Hammer Arrester

-The easiest way to install the arrester is by using a push-fit hemmer arrester.
-Clean the copper tubes of any burrs and push it firmly onto the each pipe.
+The easiest way to install the arrester is by using a push-fit Hemmer arrester.
+Clean the copper tubes of any burrs and push them firmly onto the each pipe.

 4. Connect the Supply Tube or Hoses